rdevries-thoughtworks/leap_se/pages/docs/platform/services/couchdb.md

     leap deploy development +couchdb

 . most likely, deploy will fail because bigcouch will complain about not all nodes beeing connected.
-Lets the deploy finish, restart the bigcouch service on all nodes and re-deploy:
+Let the deploy finish, restart the bigcouch service on all nodes and re-deploy:

     /etc/init.d/bigcouch restart